 From a functional standpoint, FlashSystem A9000 and FlashSystem A9000R take advantage of most of the software-defined storage features that are offered by the IBM Spectrum™ Accelerate software, including multi-tenancy and business continuity functions.
 FlashSystem A9000 and FlashSystem A9000R supports HyperSwap and Multi-site High Availabilty / Disaster Recovery (HA/DR) configurations.

 This publication is intended for those individuals who need to plan, install, tailor, and configure FlashSystem A9000 and FlashSystem A9000R.

-For detailed information about configuration, management, and replication functions and their usage, see the following publications:
+For detailed information about configuration, management, host attachment, and replication functions and their usage, see the following publications:

 Table of contents

 Chapter 1.
 IBM FlashSystem A9000 and IBM FlashSystem A9000R

 Chapter 2.
 Logical architecture and concepts

 Chapter 3.
 Hardware and technology

 Chapter 7.
 Monitoring and troubleshooting